 Seen as more conservative than many other PRI members, Pena Nieto worked for Mexico state Gov. Arturo Montiel, who became one of Pena Nieto's most important mentors.
 Montiel dropped out as a potential PRI presidential candidate in 2006 amid accusations that he illegally enriched himself with state funds.

 Pena Nieto won election to Mexico state's legislature, then gained national prominence in 2005 when he ran successfully to be governor of the state, winning headlines with an unusual strategy — signing 608 campaign pledges witnessed by a notary public.
 He says he fulfilled them all.
 The National Action Party contends he didn't.

 He is pursuing an identical strategy in his presidential campaign, crossing the country making pledges and promoting the image of a competent public servant focused more on fulfilling his promises with tangible practical results than focusing on questions of ideology.
 His closest rival, Josefina Vasquez Mota of the PAN, has attacked him for what she labels a series of uncompleted pledges as governor but has failed to gain much traction since winning her party's nomination in February

 Over the last month, Pena Nieto has pledged to obsessively promote economic growth and generate jobs in a country where about half the population is categorized as poor, using better education and higher employment to stem criminality and violence.

 He has also promised to open the state petroleum company, Pemex, to more private investment, an idea most older PRI leaders would not have broached.

-Pena Nieto's personal life has opened him to criticism but hasn't proved a political liability.
+Pena Nieto's personal life has also opened him to criticism but so far hasn't proved to be a political liability.